openshift/machine-config-operator/test/kcli/README.md

 ## Run tests

-The following command cna be used to run all test in `configure-ovs-test.bats` suite
+The following command can be used to run all test in `configure-ovs-test.bats` suite

 ```sh
 make runtest